This page provides information on VRscans.

 Filter Color – A color multiplier for the material sample and can be used to tint the material.
 (It will affect the color of the reflections as well.
 Acts as a post effect.)

 Paint Color – Used to change the color of the material without losing the texture or changing the reflection color.
 For example, it can be used to changing the color of wood or leather without losing the material texture.

 Gamma Correction – Adjusts the gamma of the material (including Filter Color and Paint Color if used) as a post effect.

 Saturation – Controls the saturation of the material (including Filter Color and Paint Color if used) as a post effect.

 Subdivisions – Controls how many reflection rays will be traced for the material.
 Note that the material does not have a diffuse or reflection component, and that everything is considered glossy reflection.

 Trace depth – Controls the number of reflection bounces.
 A value of -1 means that the reflections bounces are controlled by the global V-Ray trace depth in the Global Switches rollout under the V-Ray tab in the Render Setup window.

 Cut off – A threshold that is used to speed up reflections.
 If the contribution of reflections falls below this threshold, the reflections are not traced.
 This is similar to the Cutoff threshold of the VRayMtl material.

-Plain materials strategy – Provides several interpretation modes for the textures inside the material (if present).
+Plain materials strategy – A strategy used for material display.
+It controls the visibility of textures (if present).